 Need a break from the everyday but don’t have time off?
-Why not take a weekend staycation in Melbourne?
-With its vibrant events, culture and food at your doorstep, Melbourne’s CBD is the perfect place for a spot of rest and relaxation.
-Check into one of these quirky accommodation options for the ultimate staycation.
+Why not take a weekend staycation in Melbourne!
+With its vibrant events, culture and food at your doorstep, the city is the perfect place for a spot of rest and relaxation.
+Check into one of these quirky spots for the ultimate staycation.

-Sophisticated and immaculately presented is how you’ll find design-driven boutique hotel QT Melbourne.
-Geometric patterns, sharp colours and luxe, industrial finishes are a few signature styles.
+With geometric patterns, sharp colours and luxe, industrial finishes, QT Melbourne oozes sophistication.
 Expect baths surrounded by curtains, black tiled walls and neon lights.
 There’s also a glamorous rooftop bar, boutique cake shop and Asian-inspired tapas on-site, in case you’re planning on spending the weekend in.

-There’s lots of hidden treasures to be found in Melbourne’s iconic laneways and the same can be said for Ovolo Laneways.
-Filled with bespoke art inspired by Melbourne’s street art scene, Ovolo affords guests sleek, spacious rooms in a variety of configurations.
-And like the laneways, it may be small but it’s big on personality.
-For those who book directly through Ovolo there’s freebies galore.
-Think free breakfast, wi-fi, free happy hour and in-room mini bar, all-day snacks, self-serve laundry and 24-hour gym access.
-And for the ‘kidult’ in all of us, some rooms even come complete with a Nintendo Wii and iPod sound systems.
+Melbourne’s iconic laneways are filled with hidden treasures, and the same can be said for Ovolo Laneways.
+Filled with bespoke art, Ovolo’s rooms are sleek and spacious.
+And like our quirky laneways, this hotel is small but big on personality.
+For those who book directly, there are freebies galore.
+Think free breakfast, wi-fi, happy hour and in-room minibar, all-day snacks and 24-hour gym access.
+And for the young (or young at heart), some rooms even come complete with a Nintendo Wii.

 Jazz Corner Hotel

-Situated across from the Royal Botanic Gardens, United Places is a boutique designer hotel featuring 12 suites.
-It’s a refined hotel experience with striking architecture and a minimalist design aesthetic.
-With no reception desk, a butler is on call around the clock.
-Located directly above chef Scott Pickett’s newest restaurant Matilda, guests receive a complimentary curated breakfast every morning, priority bookings (which are needed) and in-room dining options.
+United Places boasts striking architecture and a minimalist aesthetic.
+And it doesn’t hurt being located opposite the lush Royal Botanic Gardens.
+There’s no reception desk, but a butler is on call around the clock.
+Located above Scott Pickett’s Matilda, guests receive a complimentary breakfast every morning, priority bookings and in-room dining.

 Looking ahead – W Hotel

-Tipped to open in 2020, the W Hotel is set to become an iconic hotel in Melbourne’s skyline with an innovative jagged exterior.
+Tipped to open this year, the W Hotel is set to become an iconic hotel in Melbourne’s skyline with an innovative jagged exterior.
 The hotel will boast guestrooms, suites and an ‘Extreme Wow Suite’ across two towers linked by a residential bridge.